MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/components-and-files-used-for-network-component-installation.md

 A software component, such as a network protocol, client, or service, can have a *notify object*.
 A notify object can display a user interface, notify the component of binding events so that the component can exercise some control over the binding process, and conditionally install or remove software components.
 For more information about notify objects, see [Notify Objects for Network Components](notify-objects-for-network-components.md).

 A network adapter cannot have a notify object.
 It can have co-installers.
 For more information about co-installers, see [Writing a Co-installer](../install/writing-a-co-installer.md).

+If you want to create a driver package that can be executed from the [Driver Store](../install/driver-store.md), you can't install it with notify objects and use the driver store feature on older Windows versions.
+To successfully install the driver package in this scenario, you need to have a minimum OS build number of 25341.

 ## Vendor-supplied files